Five-Colleges-Incorporated/fetch-codereview/workflows/accession/01_pageload.md

 datetime fields not using server_default and instead doing their own thing https://docs.sqlalchemy.org/en/20/core/compiler.html#utc-timestamp-function

+pageInitLoading = false isn't set in a finally block

 #### Areas of improvement

 Very inconsistent naming between frontend and backend.